• Free shipping on all orders

 woman giving CBD oil to her cat

 Among humans, the use of CBD as an alternative to traditional medications has grown extensively in popularity.
-Many pet owners have also begun to explore using CBD oil on their cats, but it can be difficult to find trustworthy information regarding the products because many veterinarians are legally forbidden from discussing or recommending them.
-Also, very few scientific studies have been completed regarding the effectiveness of CBD in pets.
+Many pet owners have also begun to explore using CBD oil on their cats, but it can be difficult to find trustworthy information regarding the products because scientific data is currently scarce and the U.S. Food and Drug Administration (FDA) has not yet approved the use of any CBD or hemp-based products in pets.

-In this article, we’ll cover how much CBD oil you should give a cat, based on the limited scientific knowledge available, including a dosing chart.
+Keeping in mind that there are no fixed doses or treatment protocols for CBD in cats published in veterinary medicine, pet parents must rely on the manufacturer’s recommendations and their vet’s guidance.
+In this article, we’ll cover approximately how much CBD oil you could give a cat based on the limited scientific knowledge available.
 We’ll also discuss the precautions you should take when using CBD oil with your cat.
-As always, please don’t start any medication or supplement for your cat without informing your veterinarian.
+As always, please don’t start any medication or supplement for your cat without speaking with your veterinarian first.

 hepper cat paw divider